crosscompute/crosscompute-policies/mission-template.md

 Describe your long-term goal for the project.

 # Mission
-Describe a short-term goal that you can complete within two weeks.
+Define a short-term goal that you can complete within two weeks.

 # Owner
 State your name.